-After his coronation in 1066, William the Conqueror claimed that all the land in England now belonged to him.
+After his coronation, William the Conqueror claimed that all the land in England now belonged to him.
 William retained about a fifth of this land for his own use.
-The rest was distributed to those men who had helped him defeat Harold at the Battle of Hastings.
-The 170 tenants-in-chief (or barons) had to provide armed men on horseback for military service.
+Another 25% went to the Church.
+The rest were given to 170 tenants-in-chief (or barons), who had helped him defeat Harold at the Battle of Hastings.
+These barons had to provide armed men on horseback for military service.
 The number of knights a baron had to provide depended on the amount of land he had been given.

 Kettering Abbey provided land for forty villeins.
 In exchange for holding 30 acres the villeins had to provide several feudal services.
 Three days a week work on the 88 acres held by the abbey.
 Every year they had to provide 50 hens, 640 eggs and 2s.
 Id. in cash.